03. Differentiation: Competing in a Sea of Commodities

 David Ogilvy: Positioning Is Everything

-• For a commodity product or service, positioning determines which customers claim you, how you're remembered, and whether you compete on price — or on story.
+- For a commodity product or service, positioning determines which customers become loyal, how you're remembered, and whether you compete on price — or Brand Story.